unicode-org/icu4x/docs/tutorials/data_management.md

 This is a common pattern in `ICU4X`, and most of our APIs are designed with data slicing in mind.

-Rebuilding the application and rerunning datagen awards us with a 3KB data blob, which only contains 7 data keys!
+Rebuilding the application and rerunning datagen rewards us with a 3KB data blob, which only contains 7 data keys!

 # 5. Other formats